DavidBM/test-accounting/README.md

 ### Parallelization Correctness

 For keeping the correctness of the system, the most important thing when thinking on the concurrency part is that **message processing must be serialized per account**.
 Messages from different account can be processed in parallel.

+Initially I though to just use rayon to parallelize the processing, but this point made impossible to "just use rayon TM" because it requires some ordering before processing.

 ### Parallelization Design and Data Structures Chosen